 If a pre-1996 prisoner participated, or purported to participate, in a re-socialisation programme on or after 28 January 2007 and before commencement, then each provision of this Act that would have permitted the prisoner to participate in the programme had the prisoner been sentenced on or after 28 January 2007 is taken to have applied to and in respect of that prisoner during that period.

-[Section 125 inserted by No. 45 of 2016 s.
+[Section 125 inserted: No. 45 of 2016 s.
 14.]

 126. Release on parole: pre-1996 prisoners